 The success of the Community Maintenance Scheme varies throughout the county.
 Some Community/Town Councils are fully engaged and others have limited involvement.
+Take up seems to be reliant upon key interested individuals within the local community.
 The majority of Councils have not entered into the scheme.
 The scheme enables Councils to prioritise minor works within their community and resolve issues at a local level whilst being reimbursed for the works carried out.
 A greater involvement in the scheme would enable CCBC to focus on larger scale issues.
 The Authority aims to promote the Community Maintenance Scheme to Town and Community Councils.